Get Support

 - Provide your reference number so your parcels can be retrieved.

-- After collection, you may reverse out or—in coordination with the garage—turn around if space allows.
+- After collection, you may reverse out or, in coordination with the garage, turn around if space allows.

-A short collection route video is also available for guidance here:
+A short collection route video is also available for guidance: Pelican Parcels: how to collect a referral

-Delivery Requests
+Delivery requests

 Please consider whether the items you are requesting will fit in your vehicle or the vehicle of someone supporting the family.
 Deliveries are extremely limited.
 If a delivery is essential, please talk to us first so we can assess availability.

+Thank you.
 Your cooperation and support make a tremendous difference.

-Start Referral
+Start referral